payu-india/CMS-Chatbot/docs/Merchant Wallet/wallet-management-issuance-journey/index.md

 next:
   description: ''
 ---
-The following sections provide the list of APIs or integration procedures:
+The following sections provide API integration or list of APIs for:

 > 📘 Note:
 >